brightwind-dev/brightwind/README.md

  /_.___/_/  /_/\__, /_/ /_/\__/ |__/|__/_/_/ /_/\__,_/
               /____/
  ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**A Python library for analysing wind resource timeseries data.**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**A Python library for wind resource assessments.**

 --------------

 <br>

 Brightwind can load in wind speed, wind direction and other metrological timeseries data.
-There are various plots you can use to understand this data and find any potential issues to filter out.
-You can perform many common functions to the data such as shear and long-term adjustments.
+There are various plots you can
+use to understand this data and to find any potential issues.
+You can perform many common functions to the data such as shear
+and long-term adjustments.
 The resulting adjusted data is then outputted as a frequency distribution tab file.

 This library isn't only for wind data, it is also used for solar resource data.